emberjs/guides/source/templates/links.md

 If you specify only one model, it will represent the innermost dynamic segment `:comment_id`.
 The `:photo_id` segment will use the current photo.

-Alternatively, you could pass both a photo and a comment to the helper:
+Alternatively, you could pass both a photo's ID and a comment to the helper:

 ```app/templates/photo/index.hbs
 <p>